9 Breakout European Startups to Watch in 2026

 - Europe's momentum: European startups raised $45B in 2025, up 23% YoY, with 12 new unicorns minted

-- AI infrastructure dominates: 4 of the 9 companies are building picks-and-shovels for the AI wave
+- AI dominates: 5 of the 9 companies are building AI-native products or AI orchestration infrastructure

-- Median raise: These breakout companies closed rounds between $15M and $80M in the past 18 months
+- Funding range: These breakout companies closed rounds between $2M and $530M+ in the past 18 months

 Europe minted 12 new unicorns in 2025.
 That's the highest number since 2021, and it signals something important: the European startup ecosystem isn't just recovering from the 2022-2023 downturn.
 It's accelerating.